qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/stream_network_analysis_tools.rst

 ``Output Outlet Shapefile`` [vector: point]
   A point shape file defining points of interest or outlets.
 This file has one point in it for each point in the input outlet shapefile.
 If the original point was located on a stream, then the point was not moved.
-If the origianl point was not on a stream, the point was moved downslope according to the D8 flow direction until it reached a stream or the maximum distance had been reached.
+If the original point was not on a stream, the point was moved downslope according to the D8 flow direction until it reached a stream or the maximum distance had been reached.
 This file has an additional field "dist_moved" added to it which is the number of cells that the point was moved.
-This field is 0 if the cell was originally on a stream, -1 if it was not moved becuase there was not a stream within the maximum distance, or some positive value if it was moved.
+This field is 0 if the cell was originally on a stream, -1 if it was not moved because there was not a stream within the maximum distance, or some positive value if it was moved.